 Small Intestinal Bowel Overgrowth (SIBO)

 **Please be aware of, and notify us of the preferred labs your insurance utilizes.
 You will want to contact your insurance for this information.
 We can make every effort to use the labs your insurance recognizes.
 However, some testing will be lab specific and may not be reimbursed by your insurance.
 If you have any questions regarding reimbursement, please consult your insurance carrier.
-All testing fees are separate from office visits or other services.
+All testing fees are separate from visits or other services.

 Lyme and Co-Infections